ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/no-construct-stack-suffix.md

   constructor(scope: Construct, id: string) {
     super(scope, id);

-    // ✅ Allowed if the "Construct" suffix is not added const bucket = new Bucket(this, "MyBucket");
+    // ✅ Allowed if the "Construct" and "Stack" suffix are not appended const bucket = new Bucket(this, "MyBucket");
   }
 }